 How long does a voluntary company dissolution take?

-Once a company has filed the DS01 – Strike off a company from the register form it will typically take 3 months for the company to be closed.
+Once a company has filed the DS01 – Strike off a company from the register form, it will typically take 2-3 months for the company to be closed.

-When a company has been dissolved, Companies House will continue to hold information on it.
+It is worth noting that when a company has been dissolved, Companies House will continue to hold information on it.
+A company’s registration and dissolution files will remain on the Companies House public register for a period of 20 years.

 Do you need help dissolving a limited company?

-With our dissolution service, we’ll take care of your company’s dissolution from beginning to end.
+With our dissolution service (£69.99 plus VAT), we’ll take care of your company’s dissolution from beginning to end.

 We’ll complete and file the DS01 form, take care of the board resolution to approve the dissolution, and ensure everything goes as smoothly as possible.